 - The Health Systems Collaborative (HSC)

-- The Infectious Disease Data Observatory (IDDO) that also houses the Worldwide Antimalarial Resistance Network (WWARN)
+- The Infectious Diseases Data Observatory (IDDO) that also houses the Worldwide Antimalarial Resistance Network (WWARN)

 - International Health and Tropical Medicine MSc (MSc IHTM)